 Remember: any metallic objects, including fences, will be electrified if they touch or are even close to a live fallen powerline.
 Even a tree branch can be a potential conductor of electricity if it is in contact with a live wire.
 Stay away from fallen powerlines and alert others of the danger – contact 000 or Energex on 13 19 62.

-Alexandra Hills has a pressurised gas main that runs along Finucane Road past the Alexandra Hills Shopping Centre where it turns south and travels along Sallows Street to McDonald Road where it turns south to Flinders Street and then east to Cleveland behind the Cleveland Cemetery.
-This gas main is used by commercial enterprises and services the Alexandra Hills Shopping Centre, The Alex Hills Hotel and the Retirement Village on McDonald Road.
+Alexandra Hills has a pressurised gas main that runs along Finucane Road past the Alexandra Hills Shopping Centre, where it turns south and travels along Sallows Street to McDonald Road, where it turns south to Flinders Street and then east to Cleveland behind the Cleveland Cemetery.
+This gas main is used by commercial enterprises and services the Alexandra Hills Shopping Centre, The Alexandra Hills Hotel and the Retirement Village on McDonald Road.

 There is no domestic reticulated gas service within Redland City, however there are homes within the area that use gas bottles to service hot water systems and cooking appliances.
 Residents are reminded to diligent with the appropriate storage and maintenance of any gas bottles that they have located on their property.

 Alexandra Hills is connected via landlines to the telecommunications and data networks.
 There is good mobile network coverage in Alexandra Hills with limited to no mobile reception black spots in the area.
 Telstra is the major supplier of telecommunications to the region; other suppliers include Optus and Vodafone.